hpathanjaly/AvatarTTS-D-ID/README.md

 **D-ID Agents SDK Demo - Vite & Vanilla JavaScript**

-In the Terminal, navigate to this project folder and then run the following commands:
+In the Terminal, navigate to this project folder and run the following commands:

 - `npm init`